juanfonsecasolis/juanfonsecasolis.github.io/README.md

-Welcome to my portfolio.
-At this site, you can get information about the content I've written and areas of research.
+Welcome.
+At this site, you can get information about the my portfolio and areas of research.

 ## Software quality
-I have worked since 2013 as a software quality consultant, performing manual testing and end-to-end functional test automation in web.
-I am familiar with Selenium Webdriver on DotNet, Python, and Java; also Appium and performance testing.
-Lately, I have been focused on Playwright automation with Typescript/Javascript.
+Since 2013, I have been working in software quality, performing end-to-end functional test automation and manual testing in web technologies.
+I am familiar with Selenium Webdriver (DotNet, Python, Java), Playwright (TS/JS), Appium, and performance testing.
 On 2024 I obtained the ISTQB CTFL 4.0 certification.
-Take a look at my automation portfolio on [https://github.com/juanfonsecasolis-automation](https://github.com/juanfonsecasolis-automation).
+Please take a look at my automation portfolio on [https://github.com/juanfonsecasolis-automation](https://github.com/juanfonsecasolis-automation).

 ## Digital Signal Processing (DSP)
-I have also specialized in the analysis of one-dimensional signals (also known as time series), particularly audio.
+I have also specialized in the analysis of one-dimensional signals, particularly audio.
 My master thesis was about recognizing the sound of accessible pedestrian signals (APS), an idea started by Mario Monge and Sharon Bejarano in 2013.
+I also like analysing other type of signals, like economical indicators and server response times.
 Please take a look at my [Jupyter notebooks](https://juanfonsecasolis.github.io/#jupyter-notebooks) and [publications](https://juanfonsecasolis.github.io/#publications) for content related to DSP.

-**Note:** signals are raw (unstructured) massive data acquired by sampling real-world phenomena at a specific rate.
-Digital signal processing means processing signals using digital means, like Frecuency analysis for noise removal, pattern recognition or lossless compression.
-Digital signals are converted back to the analog domain using interpolation.
-Fast, deterministic, and lightweight methods are used over slow, inaccurate, and heavy AI models.
-Think of DSP as data science applied to embedded systems, where real-time and precise responses are needed.

 <iframe width="369" height="207" src="https://www.youtube.com/embed/L7m8BFLCArM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 <br>